Foundation Models in Medical Imaging: A Review and Outlook: Background

 Another recent but popular approach within generative SSL is \textit{Masked Autoencoder} (\textit{MAE)}, which employs an asymmetric autoencoder framework.
 MAE’s unique feature is its encoder, which processes only unmasked patches of an image while ignoring masked ones.
 A lightweight decoder is then tasked with reconstructing the original image from these encoded representations and the masked patches.
 By focusing only on reconstructing the missing (masked) parts, the decoder encourages the model to learn meaningful visual representations.
 This design not only reduces computational overhead but also ensures the model captures semantic content efficiently, making MAE faster and more effective than previous generative frameworks \citep{he2021masked}.

 More recently, the image-based implementation of the Joint Embedding Predictive Architecture (\textit{I-JEPA}) \citep{assran2023self} offers a novel SSL approach by predicting embeddings of masked regions based on context from unmasked regions within the same image.
-While similar in concept to MAE, I-JEPA focuses on predicting representations in the embedding space rather than in the image space.
-Utilizing vision transformers for encoding, I-JEPA enhances semantic understanding and computational efficiency, avoiding the pixel-level details typical of generative approaches.
+While similar in concept to MAE, I-JEPA predicts representations in the embedding space rather than the image space.
+Operating in the embedding space reduces sensitivity to pixel-level details typical of generative approaches and improves both semantic understanding and computational efficiency.

 \paragraph{Multimodal Self-Supervised Learning}